laninsky/teaching_resources/whale_id/index.md

 We'll then hit the back button and select 'Mysticetes v4.3' as our database.

 **Why do we have to do such a complicated dance compared with BLAST?** The “higher level” databases e.g. “All cetaceans” don’t always have all the species (because the program would run too slow) so that’s why we zoom into Mysticete and Odontocete databases – and sometimes zoom in even further!!!
 6. On the next run-through, we find that our sample appears to be a fin whale.
-To find the closest relative in a phylogenetic tree, follow the line back from yoru sample of interest until you hit a perpendicular line.
+To find the closest relative in a phylogenetic tree, follow the line back from your sample of interest until you hit a perpendicular line.
 That perpendicular line will attach to the closest relative of your sample/species.
 ![phylogenetic tree focussed on fin whales](final_fin_whale.png)
 7. Nice work, you've identified your sample using a phylogenetic method.
 Although this might seem a bit more complicated, hopefully by the end of the exercise you might see why this can be a handy approach.